nokotamustang/PersonalPortfolio/README.md

 ![Altered billing 1](./img/al_1.PNG)

-What I built:

 My contributions to the Altered AI project have been in two main areas: the billing system, and then helping with new features in the web application.

-1. I designed and built a customer management portal and payment system to help the company scale-up their product service (SaaS).
+I designed and built a customer management portal and payment system to help the company scale-up their product service (SaaS).
 I rapidly built up this project from scratch in **React** with **Redux** for state management, within a **Typescript** environment running on **Node.js**.
 The payment system is connected to Chargebee, a third-party system that works with **Stripe**, which is in turn connected to third party payment gateways.
 I have also been interacting with endpoints and **AWS Lambda** code hosted with **Amazon Web Services** working with a great backend engineer to build this complex system that handles an account database with quota management and an automated third-party payment transaction system.

 ![Altered billing 2](./img/al_2.PNG)
 ![Altered billing 3](./img/al_3.PNG)

 The billing system that I built for Altered AI is a complex system that handles an account database with quota management and an automated third-party payment transaction system.
 The system is built using **React**, **Redux**, and **Node.js**, and is connected to a third-party payment gateway.

-1. On the main app itself I have worked on adding components to the tools, and controls for third party effects wrappers and other tasks such as import/export of raw data from various file formats, and general maintenance and bug fixing.
+On the main app itself I have worked on adding components to the tools, and controls for third party effects wrappers and other tasks such as import/export of raw data from various file formats, and general maintenance and bug fixing.
 This application is an **Electron** app with a codebase written mostly in **Typescript**, but was ported to a web browser environment.

 ## Freelance - Pocket Monster Prototype - Game Designer/Developer - 2020 to 2022

 I attempted making a ‘monster tamer adventure game’ tech demo.
-The technologies used are **C++19**, Lua**, **OpenGL**, **GLSL** pixel shaders, and a variety of third-party tools for graphic and map design (**Tiled**, **Photoshop\*\*).
+The technologies used are **C++19**, **Lua**, **OpenGL**, **GLSL** pixel shaders, and a variety of third-party tools for graphic and map design (**Tiled**, \*\*Photoshop\*\*).
 The goal is a simple code base that requires no additional workload to publish on vastly different target platforms.

 ![Daemon Team Six Animation](./img/dts_animation.gif)